GhostBSD-Community/Documentation/docs/en/E000-essentials/100-mount-external-drives.md

 - An external drive (e.g., USB flash drive or external hard disk) formatted with exFAT, NTFS, UFS, or another filesystem.
 - A GhostBSD system with a desktop environment (e.g., MATE).
 - Basic user permissions (no root access required for GUI automounting; sudo required for terminal commands).
-- Required packages for specific filesystems (installed as needed, see below).
+- Required packages for specific filesystems (installed as needed, see Method 2).
+- The `lsblk` utility for identifying drives in the terminal (not installed by default):
+  - Install `lsblk` by running:
+    ```shell
+    sudo pkg install lsblk
+    ```
+  - This package is part of the `sysutils/lsblk` port and provides a user-friendly way to list block devices.

 ## Method 1: Automatic Mounting via Desktop Environment
 GhostBSD’s desktop environments, such as MATE, often include automounting features for external drives.